 By Single Mama

 This series, Single & Surviving, is written by a Northwest Arkansas mom who is writing anonymously for now.
-Click here to read her previous post.
-Her story will continue with another post in a few weeks, when she describes what has happened in her life following the divorce.
-Please post comments for this writer by clicking the orange comment button below.
+Her story will continue with another post in a few weeks, when she describes the day they told the kids as well as the financial fall-out from this split.